What to pack in your hospital bag

 • A soft baby towel

-• Colostrum, if you have stored this ahead of time be sure to check if your chosen medical facility can store this correctly
+• Colostrum.
+If you have stored this ahead of time be sure to check if your chosen medical facility can store this correctly

 • A coming-home outfit

-Hospital bag checklist for multiples
+Hospital bag checklist for multiple babies

 If you're expecting multiple babies, make sure that you pack double (or more) of any baby essentials that you'd like to take into the hospital!

-Hospital bag checklist for birth partners
+Hospital bag checklist for birthing partners

-The last thing you want during labour is to worry about the comfort of your birthing partner.
 While a birthing partner needs to engage and support in the labour, it is a long process, and they need to be prepared.
-Although they may not be the one giving birth, it's still important for birthing partners to be prepared too!
+Although they may not be the one giving birth, it's still important for birthing partners to be prepared too.

 • a comfortable change of clothes